aniteicristi/home-screener/README.md

 # home-screener
-A personal New Tab / Homepage for my browser, made with node and the Vuetify framework
+A personal New Tab / Homepage for my browser, made with vue and the Vuetify framework